Best Farrier School Training – Arkansas Horseshoeing School

 Their plan was for the school to be as much like an apprenticeship experience as they could manage.
 Whether you’re in an anatomy class, under a horse, or out in the field working with one of the faculty, you’re always working with the guidance of an expert.

-Paul Jr. has a long list of accomplishments.
+D. Paul Dorris, CJF has a long list of accomplishments.
 In early October 2010 he was an Official Farrier for the Eventing Division of The World Equestrian Games, where top equine champions from over 50 countries gather every four years to compete.
 This 2010 WEG is the first time the U.S. has been chosen to host this prestigious event.
 Over 500,000 attended and it was covered by NBC Sports.

 For fourteen years, he’s also been an official farrier at the Rolex Kentucky Three Day Event, also a Four Star Event like the World Games and the Olympics.
 Paul’s father, Paul Sr. was also an official farrier at Rolex for years.
 It says a great deal about their reputations that father and son are entrusted with horses of this caliber.